 Continuation of GER 5370.
 Reading of intermediate-level German texts.
 No previous language experience required.
 Limited to graduate students or to undergraduates by petition.
 Does not count toward foreign language requirement for undergraduate students.

 GERONTOLOGY (GRT)

-4340 Ethnicity and Aging (Cross-listed as SOC 4340 and SWO 4340)

-4342 Social Services for Older Persons (Cross-listed as SWO 4342)
+- 4340 Ethnicity and Aging (Cross-listed as SOC 4340 and SWO 4340) - See SWO 4340 for course information. - 4342 Social Services for Older Persons (Cross-listed as SWO 4342)